How To Become an Incident Response Analyst in 5 Steps

 Job Outlook for Incident Response Analysts

-In 2018, The New York Times reported that an astonishing 3.5 million cybersecurity jobs would be available but unfilled by 2021.
+In 2018, The New York Times reported that an astonishing 3.5 million cybersecurity jobs, like cybersecurity analysts, for instance, would be available but unfilled by 2021.
 As the pandemic boosted global cybercrime rates, the scramble to find qualified IT security professionals has only intensified.
 Skilled incident response analysts enjoy a zero unemployment rate and incredible job mobility.
 Jobs for IR analysts are readily available within the banking, financial, and consulting sectors.
 Even government agencies like the National Security Agency (NSA), Department of Homeland Security, and Defense Department have multiple open positions for expert cybersecurity professionals.

 The role of an incident response analyst requires considerable creativity and versatility along with specialized technical skills.
 As a result, their job prospects cannot be harmed by advances in software and automation, and will only grow more profitable in the coming years.